pressly/qmd/README.md

 **Example: Execute a script synchronously and return the output**

-NOTE: this currently isn't implemented.. all script executions happen and require a callback
+NOTE: this currently isn't implemented.. all script executions happen asynchronously and require a callback

 ```